Skip to main content

 Flight Lead is responsible for navigation, communication, formation integrity, safety, leadership and overall flight control.
 Leading a group of 40 plus airplanes from point a to point b is not a simple task.
 It's even more stressful when your destination is the largest aviation celebration in the world.
 Cherokee Lead is great a responsibility and an honor.
 Thank you to all of our leads, past and present for getting us there safely.

-Our 2025 Cherokee Lead is Kent Dornink
+Our 2026 Cherokee Lead is Andrew Howard

 Past Cherokees to Oshkosh leads: